ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

 Functions and the "time" variable
 ---------------------------------

-In Pine there are special means for working with trade sessions, time and date.
-We will review a simple chart, IBM,30 on which has been applied 2 scripts: "Bar date/time" and "Session bars".
+Pine provides means to work with trade session, time and date information.
+We will review a simple chart, IBM at 30min, where 2 scripts are running: "Bar date/time" and "Session bars".

 .. image:: images/Chart_time_1.png

-Here is the initial code of the first script "Bar date/time":
+Here is the initial code of the "Bar date/time" script:

 ::